LibertyConv/amendments/senate-election.md

 _Some of the language for this amendment comes from Mark Levin's "An Amendment to Restore the Senate" (The Liberty Amendments).
-However, the process described by this amendment is largely my own concept._Some
+However, the process described by this amendment is largely my own concept._

 _The general intent of the amendment is to return the Senate to its original role of representing the states.
 The process described in Section 2 facilitates the process by involving state governors and forcing the legislatures to approve specific candidates by up-or-down votes._